15 Military Friendly Colleges in Washington

 French Administration Building | Pullman, WA 99164

-Washington State University (WSU) offers priority registration for classes at WSU during Fall and Spring semesters.
-(This benefit is for veterans, active duty members, reservists, National Guard members, and spouses.)
-And, don’t forget to stop by the WSU Veterans Center.
-This is a place to get help or hang out with fellow veteran students.
+Washington State University (WSU) extends priority registration for Fall and Spring semesters to veterans, active duty members, reservists, National Guard members, and spouses.
+Additionally, the WSU Veterans Center serves as a valuable resource for assistance or a space for veteran students to connect with one another.

-WSU participates in the Yellow Ribbon Program.
-The school offers up $650 per year for up to 21 students at the Pullman campus.
-At the Tri-Cities campus, 3 students are eligible for up to $650 per year.
-And, 6 students at the Vancouver campus may get up to $650 per year.
+As an active participant in the Yellow Ribbon Program, WSU provides financial support.
+At the Pullman campus, the school offers up to $650 per year for a maximum of 21 students.
+Similarly, at the Tri-Cities campus, 3 students are eligible for up to $650 per year, while at the Vancouver campus, 6 students may receive the same support.

-Veterans may get transfer credit for military training.
-The retention rate for full time students who get military benefits is 80%.
-And, the rate for part time students is 52%.
+Veterans at WSU may receive transfer credit for their military training.
+The retention rate for full-time students benefiting from military benefits stands at 80%, while part-time students have a retention rate of 52%.

 Average Post 9/11 GI Bill Benefits Awarded